-This is a joint master's program offered by the Frankfurt University of Applied Science and the University of Applied Sciences of Central Hesse (Technische Hochschule Mittelhessen), location Gießen.
-The degree course bundles the competencies and the expert knowledge of both institutions in this field.
+The Master's program Infrastructure - Water and Traffic is a joint program offered by the Frankfurt University of Applied Sciences and the Mittelhessen University of Technology in Giessen.
+The study program combines competences and specialized knowledge of both universities in this field of activity.

 Infrastructure – Water and Transport|

 |Terms||3 semesters, full-time|